maryleebu/kotlin-racingcar-precourse/README.md

-# kotlin-racingcar-precourse
-### key features
-- The user should be able to specify car names and the number of rounds.
-- Car names should be comma-separated when entered by the user.
-- Each car must have a name, and names cannot exceed 5 characters.
-- Each of the n cars can either move forward or stay still during a given number of rounds.
-- A car moves forward if a randomly generated number between 0 and 9 is 4 or greater.
-- When printing the progress of each car, display the car's name alongside its movement.
-- After the race is complete, display the winners.
-There can be multiple winners if they reach the same final position.
-- If there are multiple winners, their names should be displayed and separated by commas.
-- If the user inputs invalid data, the program should throw an IllegalArgumentException and terminate.
+# Woowa Precourse - Car racing game built in Kotlin
+## Description

+A simple text-based car racing game built with Kotlin 1.9.24, with the aim of self-teaching kotlin.
+Users can input car names and the number of rounds.
+Each car progresses based on random chance.
+The program simulates the race round-by-round and announces the winner(s) at the end.

+## Features

+User-defined car names (comma-separated, max 5 characters each) User-defined number of race rounds
+Random movement (cars move forward if random number ≥ 4) Visual race progress per round
+Supports multiple winners in case of a tie
+Input validation with meaningful error handling (no external termination calls) Fully implemented in Kotlin 1.9.24 following Kotlin coding conventions Unit tested with Visual Studio Code